Michael Lerner (rabbi): Early activism

+The Seattle Seven

+Lerner taught philosophy of law at San Francisco State University, and later took a job as an assistant professor of philosophy at the University of Washington.

-Distressed over the disintegration of SDS in 1969, Lerner sought to re-organize New Left cadres formerly associated with SDS in a new organization called the Seattle Liberation Front (SLF) on January 19, 1970.
+Distressed over the disintegration of SDS in 1969, Lerner sought to re-organize the SDS into a new organization called the Seattle Liberation Front (SLF) on January 19, 1970.
 While SLF did not publicly endorse violence as a political tactic, SLF members including Roger Lippman, Michael Justesen, and Susan Stern were also members of the Weather Underground, which had bombing attacks as a central part of its political strategy.
 After the "Day After" demonstration SLF had called on February 17, 1970 (to protest the verdicts in the Chicago Seven trial) turned violent, Lerner and others were arrested and charged with inciting a riot.

 Lerner and his co-defendants became known as the "Seattle Seven".
 During their trial, FBI Director J. Edgar Hoover issued a public statement (repeated on radio and television) that described Lerner as "one of the most dangerous criminals in America", even though he had never engaged in any act of violence.
 Federal agents testifying at the trial later admitted to having played a major role instigating the violence and ensuing riot.

 The trial culminated in a courtroom brawl (during which Lerner was the only defendant to remain seated), and the presiding judge sent the defendants to jail on contempt of court charges.
 Lerner was transported to Terminal Island Federal Penitentiary in San Pedro, California, where he served several months before the 9th Circuit Federal Court of Appeals overturned his conviction for contempt of court and ordered him released.

+Legal results and the Lerner Act

 The main charges relating to the riot were subsequently dropped by the federal government.

 Meanwhile, the Washington State Legislature had passed a law, commonly referred to as the "Lerner Act", that prohibited the University of Washington from hiring anyone "who might engage in illegal political activity", and Lerner's contract was not renewed.
 (The law was later overturned by the Washington Supreme Court.)